Nervosys/Botnix/docs/build-helpers/trivial-build-helpers.chapter.md

 ## Writing text files {#trivial-builder-text-writing}

-Nixpkgs provides the following functions for producing derivations which write text files or executable scripts into the Nix store.
+Botpkgs provides the following functions for producing derivations which write text files or executable scripts into the Nix store.
 They are useful for creating files from Nix expression, and are all implemented as convenience wrappers around `writeTextFile`.

 Each of these functions will cause a derivation to be produced.